Two-sided Bogoliubov inequality to estimate finite size effects in quantum molecular simulations: Two-sided quantum Bogoliubov inequality

 \subsection{Obtaining sharper bounds}

 The inequalities can be sharpened by using the upper bound of the Peierls-Bogoliubov inequality and the Golden-Thompson trace inequality.
-Specifically, we have: \begin{lemma}[Gibbs variational principle] Let $B(\MH)$ be the set of bounded Hermitian operators on $\MH$ and let $M_1(\MH)$ be the set of Hermitian totally positive trace-class operator with unit trace (i.e. statistical operators).
-Then it holds, for any $W\in B(\MH)$ and $\sigma\in M_1(\MH)$, that
+Specifically, we have: {\begin{lemma}[Gibbs variational principle] Let $M_1(\MH)$ be the set of Hermitian positive trace-class operators on $\MH$ with unit trace (i.e. statistical operators).
+Further let $\sigma\in M_1(\MH)$ and $W$ be any self-adjoint positive operator on a suitable (dense) subspace of $\MH$, with compact resolvent, such that $-\beta^{-1}\log\sigma+W$ is a self-adjoint positive operator on the domain of $-\beta^{-1}\log\sigma$.
+Then,